 “If you can’t turn the complexity of finances into a simple form for someone to understand, they’re not going to take action,” Delumen said.

-Effective communication and marketing are learnable skills, and advisors who have a hard time with them will find value in Delumen’s final attribute:
+Effective communication and marketing are learnable skills, and financial professionals who have a hard time with them will find value in Delumen’s final attribute:

 5. Use your resources